Colorful Words and d-Tverberg Complexes: A Graph That Is Not Weakly -Tverberg

-\paragraph{Insertion patterns.} Let $b\in B$.
+\textbf{Insertion patterns.} Let $b\in B$.
 Observe that $W(A\cup\{b\})$ is a $d$-colorful representation of the induced subgraph of $G_d$ on vertex set $A\cup\{b\}$.
 Let $I_b$ be a word obtained by deleting as many instances of $b$ from $W(A\cup\{b\})$ as possible without changing the graph that it $d$-colorfully represents.
 There could be many possibilities for $I_b$, but we will fix one from here on.
 We call our fixed $I_b$ the \emph{insertion pattern} of $b$.

 Note that $I_b$ determines the neighborhood of the vertex $b$ in $G_d$.
-Also note that since $I_b(A) = W(A)$, we can regard the chunks of $W(A)$ canonically as subwords of $I_b$.
+Also note that when forming $I_b$ we never delete letters from $A$, and consequently we can regard the chunks of $W(A)$ canonically as subwords of $I_b$.
+Hence we will speak below of ``chunks in $I_b$."
 Finally, observe that at most one instance of $b$ occurs between two consecutive chunks in $I_b$---any further occurrences would be redundant.

-\paragraph{Chunk containment.} An instance of $b$ that occurs in $I_b$ is \emph{contained in} a chunk if there are letters from that chunk both to its left and to its right.
+\textbf{Chunk containment.} An instance of $b$ that occurs in $I_b$ is \emph{contained in} a chunk if there are letters from that chunk both to its left and to its right.
 Note that each instance of $b$ that occurs in $I_b$ is contained in at most one chunk, and could be contained in no chunks if it lies between two adjacent chunks, or at the beginning or end of $I_b$.

-\paragraph{Claim 2:} For any $b\in B$, the word $\red(I_b)$ can be obtained from $\red(W(A))$ in two steps as follows.
-First, duplicate each letter at most $\lceil(d+2)/2\rceil$ times.
-Second, insert instances of $b$, at most one between any two letters.

-\paragraph{Proof of Claim 2:} Let $X$ be the word obtained by deleting all instances of $b$ from~$\red(I_b)$.
-Note that there are no more than $\lceil(d+2)/2\rceil$ consecutive letters that are the same in~$X$---the letter $b$ must appear between any consecutive instances in~$\red(I_b)$, and an alternating subword of length more than $d+2$ would be superfluous in~$\red(I_b)$.
-Moreover $\red(X) = \red(W(A))$.
-Thus we can obtain $X$ from $\red(W(A))$ by duplicating each letter at most $\lceil(d+2)/2\rceil$ times, and then obtain $\red(I_b)$ from $X$ by inserting instances of $b$.
-This proves the claim.
+\textbf{Claim 2:} Let $\mathbb{W}$ be the word obtained from $W(A)$ by shortening every chunk to have length at most $d+2$.
+Then for every $b\in B$, $\red(I_b)$ can be obtained by inserting non-consecutive copies of $b$ into $\mathbb{W}$, and reducing the resulting word.